mar-ki/mar-ki.github.io/_posts/2022-11-15-GOAD-Overview.md

 Grab a coffee and wait till your systems are up and running.

-#### Some Blueteam?
+### Some Blueteam?

 If you are interessted in following along the lab events you can enable the ELK stack.
 Btw. could also be used to check how noisy your methods are ;)

-* Elk will be deployed on http://192.168.56.50:5601
+* Elk will be deployed on [192.168.56.50](http://192.168.56.50:5601)
-* Log Encyclopedia can be found on https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/
+* Log Encyclopedia can be found on [Ultimate Windows Security](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/)

 Uncomment the ELK Part in Vagrantfile